Ernest II, Duke of Saxe-Coburg and Gotha: Inheritance to Saxe-Coburg and Gotha

 For much of Ernest's reign, the heir presumptive to Saxe-Coburg and Gotha was his only sibling Prince Albert, consort of Queen Victoria.
 When it became increasingly clear that Ernest would be childless, the possibility of a personal union between his duchies and the United Kingdom became real, a reality that was deemed undesirable.
 Special arrangements were made by a combination of constitutional clauses and renunciations to pass Ernest's throne to a son of Albert while preventing a personal union.
 Consequently, Prince Alfred, Duke of Edinburgh, his brother's second eldest son, was designated the childless Ernest's heir presumptive, when his older brother, the Prince of Wales (later King Edward VII of the United Kingdom), renounced his succession rights.

 Issues arose over authority to control the upbringing of his heir-presumptive.
 As head of the Coburg family, Ernest would normally have been able to arrange Alfred's education and general upbringing unchallenged.
 This however was not the case.
 Alfred was torn between his British birth and his German inheritance.
 This was partly because Alfred was second-in-line to the United Kingdom until the birth of his nephew Prince Albert Victor, Duke of Clarence and Avondale, in 1864.
 One example of the many problems of his education concerned the language he would speak.
 Although he grew up learning German, his native language was decided to be English.
 In addition, a naval career was chosen for Alfred, a common profession for a British prince but almost unheard of for a German prince.
 Ernest also wanted Alfred to be educated in Coburg, but his brother refused.
 Albert's refusal most likely stemmed from the negative British reaction that would have inevitably occurred and the fact that Albert was fearful of Alfred's moral development.
 Thus, despite Ernest's protests, he went unheeded in Albert's lifetime.
 In 1863, Ernest told Victoria that it was time for Alfred to leave the navy and enter a German university.
 By March of the following year, it was decided that Alfred would attend Bonn University but be left to consider his future, as he was having reservations over permanently residing outside England.
 The matter was eventually resolved; Alfred came to accept his inheritance, and Victoria understood and accepted that Ernest needed to be involved in the upbringing of his heir-presumptive, with a strong German element added to his education and (carefully chaperoned) visits to Coburg.

-In media
+In popular culture

 Ernest appears in the 2016 ITV series Victoria, portrayed by David Oakes.
 He is inaccurately depicted as having an affair with Harriet Sutherland-Leveson-Gower, Duchess of Sutherland.
 In real life, Ernest likely never met the Duchess; he was already married at the time, and the Duchess was twelve years older than him.